Gamebirds: individual licences to release common pheasants or red-legged partridges (A10 and A48)

 - release densities are consistent with the general licences

 We will confirm that we have received your application after reviewing it against these criteria.
-If you fail to meet these criteria, we will contact you by email and give you 5 working days to improve the application.
+If you fail to meet these criteria, we will contact you by email and give you 5 working days to provide the information.

 We will then fully review your application, assessing whether there is enough evidence that your release will not have an adverse effect on the SAC or SPA.
-To do this, we will review your application as a project and complete a habitats regulations assessment (HRA).
+To do this, we will review your application and complete a habitats regulations assessment (HRA).

-In making this assessment, Natural England considers the direct impacts of the activity, which is the proposed gamebird release, and mitigation measures directly aimed at avoiding or reducing harmful effects, such as enhanced biosecurity or delayed release.
+In making this assessment, Natural England considers the impacts of the activity, which is the proposed release of gamebirds into the environment, and mitigation measures directly aimed at avoiding or reducing harmful effects, such as enhanced biosecurity or delayed release.

 Natural England recognises that there is some evidence of conservation benefits from management activities associated with gamebirds, including predator and habitat management.
 However, the potential benefits of these associated activities cannot be considered to directly reduce or avoid the risk from bird flu to protected site features, and therefore cannot be considered within an HRA.

-Natural England will send you a decision on your application by email.
+Natural England will let you know by email the outcome of your application.
 If it is:

-- approved, they will send your licence by email
+- approved, your licence will be attached to the email

 Get help